 Montgomery County Counseling Center is an out of network practice and does not accept insurance directly.
 This means payment is due at the time of service.

 Many clients who have out of network benefits are still able to receive partial reimbursement for therapy services.
+And in some cases, we are able to help you advocate for better coverage.

 Why are you out of network?